List of Oreo varieties

 The most popular cookie in the United States, based on sales, is the Oreo.
-The Oreo is made by Nabisco, a division of Mondelez International.
+The Oreo is made by Nabisco, a subsidiary of Mondelez International.

 In addition to their traditional design of two chocolate wafers separated by a vanilla creme filling, Oreo cookies have been produced in many different varieties since they were first introduced.
 This list is merely a guide to some of the more notable and recent types; not all are available in every country.